Think Lean in Project Management.

 The purpose of organizations is to provide value to society, customers, employees, partners and owners.
-That's why organizations create value streams – a sequence of all the steps necessary to create and use a product or service that brings value from concept to realization.
+That's why organizations create value streams – a sequence of all the steps and the supporting infrastructure necessary to create and use a product or service that brings value, from concept to realization.

 Organizations need specific initiatives to create and improve their value stream systems:

 - Initiatives to improve the existing value stream system